Unveiling causal activity of complex networks

 We performed tests of our method using simulations of the cortical branching model (CBM) \cite{WilliamsGarcia2014}.
+In the CBM, spontaneously activated nodes $i$ initiate cascades of activity which spread to neighboring nodes $j$ with activity transmission probabilities ({\it i.e.}, connection weights) $P_{ij}$ depending on their states $z_j\in\{0,1,2,...,\tau_r\}$, where $z_j=0$ corresponds to quiescence, $z_j=1$ to activation, and $z_j\in\{2,...,\tau_r\}$ correspond to refractory states.
+Following activation at time step $t$, $z_j(t)=1$, a node becomes refractory in the very next time step, $z_j(t+1)=z_j(t)+1$, and iterates until $z_j(t)=\tau_r$, after which the node returns to quiescence, $z_j(t+\tau_r)=0$.
+Only nodes which are quiescent at one time step can be activated in the following time step.
+There are no inhibitory nodes in the CBM.

-In the CBM, spontaneously activated nodes initiate cascades of activity which spread to neighboring nodes depending on their state (i.e., quiescent, active, or refractory) and activity transmission probabilities (i.e., connection weights); there are no inhibitory nodes in the simplest formulation of the CBM.
-As we have stated earlier, neuronal avalanches and c-webs should coincide as emergent cascades of correlated events in the limits $p_s\to0$ for all nodes and $d_{ij}=1$ for all pairs of nodes $(i,j)$.
-We simulated $10^6$ avalanches on a network of $N=243$ nodes, whose structure and synaptic weights were inspired by experimental data; all synaptic delays were set to a single time step, i.e., $d_{ij}=1$.
+As we have stated earlier, neuronal avalanches and c-webs should coincide as emergent cascades of correlated events in the limit $p_s\to0$ for all nodes and $d_{ij}=1$ for all pairs of nodes $(i,j)$.
+We simulated $10^6$ avalanches on a network of $N=243$ nodes, whose structure and connection weights were inspired by experimental data; all connection delays were set to a single time step, i.e., $d_{ij}=1$.
 To simulate the $p_s\to0$ limit (a separation of timescales), we initiated avalanches at single, random nodes, only starting a new avalanche when the previous one had finished; no spontaneous events or concurrent avalanches were allowed.
 The resulting avalanche and c-web size probability distributions were identical, as expected (see fig. \ref{Fig2}).
 In order to examine these distributions under conditions corresponding to a mixing of timescales, we allowed for nodes to become active spontaneously.
-Spontaneous activation probabilities for each node were drawn from a Gaussian distribution with mean and standard deviation of $10^{-2}$; negative values were set to zero.
+Spontaneous activation probabilities for each node were drawn from a Gaussian distribution with mean and standard deviation of $5\times10^{-3}$; negative values were set to zero.
 As a result, the two distributions differ greatly; most notably, c-webs better capture the abundance of isolated spontaneous events ($s=1$ c-webs) than avalanches do.